Boaz Weinstein: Saba Capital Management

 In April 2009, Weinstein hired 15 members of his former team to form Saba Capital Management, a credit-focused hedge fund based out of the Chrysler Building in Manhattan.
 He had left Deutsche Bank two months before, and his former employer had agreed to the move years in advance and to become one of Saba's main brokers.
 Saba is a Hebrew word meaning "grandfather" and is a tribute to Weinstein's grandfather, a survivor of the Warsaw Ghetto during World War II.

 Saba began trading with $140–160 million in funds.
 By November 2010, the firm had raised $1.8 billion in funds with which to trade and was up 10% that year.
 In March 2011, Saba was listed as the fastest growing hedge fund in 2010 by Absolute Return + Alpha.
 Weinstein was also included in Fortune's 40 Under 40 list in 2010 and 2011.

-In 2012, Weinstein profited from a notable loss incurred by JPMorgan Chase on account of a failed investment in credit derivatives attributed to a trader at JPMorgan who was later nicknamed the "London Whale".
-The trader, Bruno Iksil, was selling billions of dollars worth of notes for the Investment Grade Series 9 10-year Index CDS.
+Weinstein profited from the 2012 JPMorgan Chase trading loss.
+The trader, Bruno Iksil, was selling billions of dollars' worth of notes for the Investment Grade Series 9 10-year Index CDS.
 Noticing in November 2011 that the price index was lower than Saba's models indicated, Weinstein began buying CDSs on the index although he did not know at the time that the seller was at JPMorgan.
 In February 2012, Weinstein recommended to a conference of hedge fund managers that they should also keep buying as the seller was continuing to sell.
 In the end, JPMorgan had reportedly lost $6.2 billion.
 Weinstein's gains for Saba's clients were estimated between $200 million and $300 million and Saba's assets under management reached a new high of $5.6 billion.

-After underperformance in 2012–2014 led some investors to withdraw their funds, Saba attracted new investors and gained 3% in 2015 and 22% in 2016.
-Weinstein's investment strategy proved fruitful again during the chaos created by the 2020 stock market crash.
-Saba Capital Management was declared Hedge Fund of the Year by Risk.Net's Risk Awards in 2021, the 2020 winner of the best Multi-Strategy Credit Fund by AltCredit’s U.S. Performance Awards and the 2020 winner of the Best Credit Fund Over $1 Billion by HFM’s U.S. Performance Awards.
-In 2022, Saba was the winner of the Best Credit Relative Value Fund over 500m by HFM's U.S. Performance Awards.